pesho-ivanov/martinus.github.io/_posts/2006-01-23-my-first-research-project.md

 ![electric driven bicycle](/img/2006/01/rad_mit_buggyakku.jpg)
 *Bicycle with battery from a buggy*

 This picture was taken in summer 1994, my friend Bernhard to the left, and me on the right.
 Believe me, it worked.
-Not only that, it totally rocked :-)
+Not only that, it totally rocked :smiley: